Residents and businesses asked for views on estate agents boards

 The council would also provide clear guidance for those wishing to apply to display an estate agent board on their property to ensure that they are positioned on buildings where their harm is minimised.

-You can tell the council what you think by completing the short survey below.
-You can also send photos of problem estate agent boards, with details of the street they are located in, to: email@example.com
+You can tell the council what you think by completing this short survey.
+You can also send photos of problem estate agent boards, with details of the street they are located in, to: firstname.lastname@example.org

 The closing date for comments and photographs is Tuesday 26 February 2019.

 After all the results have been gathered, the council will examine them in detail and decide how it should go forward.
 It will make the results available its website at www.camden.gov.uk/estateagentsboards in due course.